 Eat, bar hop, and shop in a historic neighborhood

 📍 Map It: Capitol Hill, Seattle

-Seattle is a city of neighborhoods and Capitol Hill is among the best of these.
+Seattle is a city of neighborhoods and Capitol Hill is among the best neighborhoods in Seattle.
 This historical core of the LGBTQ community has gone through a multitude of transformations over the years but remains a worthy destination for visitors and locals alike.

 On the north end of the hill is Volunteer Park, and dozens of cute shops and cafes among gorgeous and historic mansions.
 Further south along the Pike/Pine Corridor is where you’ll find more of the nightlife – bars, clubs, and venues for live shows.
 Some of Seattle’s best restaurants are throughout the neighborhood, with options for everything from Thai to Ethiopian to vegan fare and juicy burgers.

 Whether you want to spend your time in nature, bask in a foodie’s paradise, grab some unique souvenirs or drink and party with the locals, you’ll get your fill of it on Capitol Hill.

 Explore the famous hundred-year-old market

 Take your time wandering through the top level of this expansive market with hundreds of vendors selling produce, handmade goods, art, flowers, and more.
 Don’t neglect the underground specialty shops (including a magic shop!).